Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief

+\item If we further assume the $c_{in}$ versus $c_{out}$ scenario, then in the symmetric case, $\nu_2 =\dots =\nu_k =c\lambda$ with $0<|\lambda | <1$ (see Section~\ref{betaperc}). \item Note that under the condition~\eqref{ra} of Section~\ref{bp}, the eigenvalues of $\RR \C$ and $\bar \A$ may differ within a factor approaching 1. \item In the unpercolated situation, the edge-probabilities are kept constant, $\PP =\C$ and the $n\times n$ $\bar \A$ is the blown-up matrix of the $k\times k$ probability matrix $\PP$.
+So, its eigenvalues are $n$ times the eigenvalues of $\RR^{-1/2} \C \RR^{-1/2}$.
+The Wigner-noise added has spectral norm $O (\sqrt{n})$(see~\cite{Bolla13}), therefore it cannot suppress the structure, unlike in the sparse $SBM_k$ model, discussed in the following. \end{itemize} \end{remark}

-The (random) adjacency matrix $\A$ of (the random graph) $G_n$ is $\A ={\bar \A } +\W$, where $\W$ is an appropriate (random) error matrix and all the matrices are $n\times n$ symmetric (though we do not use an index $n$ for this fact).
+The (random) adjacency matrix $\A$ of (the random graph) $G_n$ coming from the sparse $SBM_k$ model is $\A ={\bar \A } +\W$, where $\W$ is an appropriate (random) error matrix and all the matrices are $n\times n$ symmetric (though we do not use an index $n$ for this fact).
 We can achieve that the matrix $\A$ contains 1's in the $(a,b)$-th block with probability $p_{ab}$, and 0's otherwise.
 Indeed, for indices $1\le a<b \le k$ and $i\in V_a$, $j\in V_b$ let

 be independent random variables; further, for $a=1,\dots ,k$ and $i,j\in V_a$ $(i\le j)$ let

 be also independent, otherwise $\W$ is symmetric.
 If self-loops are not allowed, then $w_{ii} =-p_{aa}$ with probability 1 could be defined for $i\in V_a$.
 It won't change significantly the subsequent calculations.